V4LKYR13101/LinkedIn-Profile-Analyser/README.md

 This extension:
 - Only activates on LinkedIn profile pages
-- Only extracts profile information when you click "Analyze" or ask a question
+- Only extracts profile information onve clicking on a custom question
 - All data is sent directly to the Google AI API and is not stored elsewhere
 - Your API key and model preference are stored locally in your browser using Chrome's storage API
 - No data is collected or shared with any third parties